Math Identities Proofs

 Sections through 2D geometry are complete, with some exceptions that were added while backtracking.

-The PDF document will temporarily remain available until I am finished with limits & derivatives, although using it for sections already covered here is not ideal (typos, errors & omissions).
+The PDF document will temporarily remain available until I officially begin work on Limits & Derivatives, although using it for sections already covered here is not ideal (typos, errors & holes).

 Please Excuse My Dear Aunt Sally